 Over the following days, we sampled dishes from The Lord Nelson Brewery Hotel Restaurant, Bondi Icebergs Club and Fish at the Rocks.
 My only quibble was the wine list at the Lord Nelson.
-It listed hundreds of wines, making a choice more difficult than it ought to have been, and also what seemed like an enormous mark up.
+It lists hundreds of wines, making a choice more difficult than it ought to have been, and with what seemed like an enormous mark up.
 Other than that, food and service were both spot on.

 The Lazy Guide to Sightseeing